davidmoina/dagifs-node/README.md

-# DAGIFS Backend
+# dagifs-node

-This is the backend code for the [DAGIFS](https://github.com/davidmoina/dagifs-react) application.
-It provides the logic and functionality needed to support the features of the [DAGIFS](https://github.com/davidmoina/dagifs-react) application.
+This is the backend code for the [dagifs-react](https://github.com/davidmoina/dagifs-react) application.
+It provides the logic and functionality needed to support the features of the [dagifs-react](https://github.com/davidmoina/dagifs-react) application.
 The backend is developed using TypeScript, Node.js, Express, Axios, Cloudinary, Mongoose Paginate v2, and follows the Model-View-Controller (MVC) design pattern.

 This backend has been developed in a period of 3 days for a technical test simulation together with dagifs-react which is the code for the frontend.